Recently Glen Allsopp wrote a follow-up blog post to his announcement that he was writing a “For Dummies” book.

 Reading over Glen’s explanation for changing his mind I was reminded of a similar experience I had a few years ago.

-It was 2009 and I was back in Australia after traveling around the world for most of 2008.
+I was back in Australia after traveling around the world.
 I was sitting down with Andrew and Daryl Grant, two internet marketers who specialise in running live workshops, usually four day events that cover many of the core concepts behind successful online business.

 Andrew and Daryl have become very good at using the live stage to teach and sell – and wow, can they ever make some big money doing it.
 Their training programs usually cost $15,000 to $25,000 and it’s not untypical for 30% of attendees at their weekend workshop to apply.
 They can easily make a million or two in sales from just one live event if enough people show up.